Yomguithereal/clj-fuzzy/README.md

 Then include the same vector within your `project.clj` and you should be good to go.

-**N.B.**: To build the JavaScript version if needed, just run the following command.
+**N.B.** To build the JavaScript version if needed, just run the following command.

 ```
 lein cljsbuild once